IKEA help us give fresh starts to families escaping domestic and family violence in Sydney

 Campbelltown domestic and family violence survivors receive life-changing donated IKEA items

-We recently teamed up with IKEA Marsden Park to help families severely affected by domestic and family violence in Campbelltown and Macarthur.
+We recently teamed up with IKEA Marsden Park to help a number of Indigenous families severely affected by domestic and family violence in Campbelltown and Macarthur.

 The donated items meant we could provide complete bedroom fit-outs, including bunk beds, furniture, lush blankets and big pillows to three families.